jackw3434/ArtificialLifeSimulation-Cplusplus-openGL/README.md

 ## Code

-The Application can render 2 different models, both textured.
+The Application can render 3 different textured models.

 The first thing the code will do is to prompt the user for file name inputs:
 ```c++